AwadaBashar/TP1_square_attack-master/README.md

 “integral” attack) is structural, in the sense that it does not depend on many details of the AES, but rather on its overall SPN structure.

-You can also find test if the function when running the q1,q2,q3 files.
+You can also find test of the function when running the q1,q2,q3 files.

+The attack is implemented and tested in the file "aes128_attack.c" Also after performing the attacks different test will run automatically in order to test the attack on different Sbox and different xtime function.

 ## Compilation: